top of page

 The verb 'accustom' has its etymological roots in the Old French word 'acostumer,' which evolved from the Latin phrase 'ad consuetudinem.'
 The Latin phrase consists of 'ad,' meaning 'to,' and 'consuetudo,' meaning 'custom' or 'habit.'
 Therefore, 'accustom' originally meant 'to bring to the habit' or 'to make customary.'
 Over time, this term transitioned into Middle English as 'accustumen,' signifying the process of becoming familiar with and adapting to a particular situation, environment, or habit through repeated exposure and practice.
 Its etymology reflects the idea of cultivating familiarity and comfort by making something a habitual part of one's experience or routine.

-Quiz: Find the meaning of the verb accustom:
+Find the correct meaning of the verb accustom:

 Try Again!